mhaugrud/msumcspy/_sources/Lists/ListMethods.rst

 ==========  ==============  ============  ================================================
 Method      Parameters       Result       Description
 ==========  ==============  ============  ================================================
-append      item            mutator       Adds a new item to the end of a list insert      position, item  mutator       Inserts a new item at the position given pop         none            hybrid        Removes and returns the last item pop         position        hybrid        Removes and returns the item at position sort        none            mutator       Modifies a list to be sorted reverse     none            mutator       Modifies a list to be in reverse order index       item            return idx    Returns the position of first occurrence of item count       item            return ct     Returns the number of occurrences of item remove      item            mutator       Removes the first occurrence of item
+append      item            mutator       Adds a new item to the end of the list extend      alist           mutator       Adds the items in alist to the end of the list insert      position, item  mutator       Inserts a new item at the position given pop         none            hybrid        Removes and returns the last item pop         position        hybrid        Removes and returns the item at position sort        none            mutator       Modifies the list by sorting its elements reverse     none            mutator       Modifies the list by putting its elements in reverse order index       item            return idx    Returns the position of first occurrence of item count       item            return ct     Returns the number of occurrences of item remove      item            mutator       Removes the first occurrence of item